rickyticky2/Java_deploy_Jenkins-terraform_ansible/README.md

 On the second server, the container with the application is launched.
 (Tomcat)

+You can change the address of the repo with the application, the address of the docker hub container in \ roles \ build_app \ vars \ main.yml.
+Change the name and address of the container in awsplay.yml
+       vars:
+         image_name: boxfuse_app
+         image_fname: rickyticky2 / boxfuse_app: v1

 You will need:
 - install Jenkins and run the following commands to set up the user. (can replace root with ubuntu or jenkins): sudo visudo